thegricean/tgrep2_project/setup.md

 ---

 These setup instructions are specific to Stanford affiliates.
 You will access both TGrep2 and TDTlite via AFS.
-For information on how to set up the TGrep2/[TDT](https://github.com/thegricean/TDTlite) pipeline at a different institution, feel free to email Judith Degen at jdegen@stanford.edu.
+For information on how to set up the TGrep2/[TDT](https://github.com/thegricean/TDTlite) pipeline at a different institution, email Judith Degen at ```jdegen@stanford.edu```.
 (Documentation forthcoming.)

 ## Preliminary steps